Shaan (2022 film)

-Shaan (শান) is an 2022 Bangladeshi action thriller film based on true story.
+Shaan (শান) is a 2022 Bangladeshi action thriller film based on a true story.
 The film stars Siam Ahmed, Puja Cherry Roy, Champa, Taskeen Rahman & Aruna Biswas.
-It is director M Raahim's debut film, who was assistant director of Siam Ahmed's first two films Poramon 2 & Dahan.
-With this film, Champa & Aruna Biswas will collaborate after 26 years.
-The screenplay of the film is written by reputed thriller writer Nazim Ud Daula, based on the story of Mr. Azad Khan.
+It was director M Raahim's debut film, who was assistant director of Siam Ahmed's first two films Poramon 2 & Dahan.
+With this film, Champa & Aruna Biswas collaborated after 26 years.
+The screenplay of the film was written by reputed thriller writer Nazim Ud Daula, based on the story of Mr. Azad Khan, with art direction by Tareq Bablu.

-The film is produced by Quick Multimedia & will be distributed by Jaaz Multimedia.
+The film was produced by Quick Multimedia & distributed by Jaaz Multimedia.

 The film was released on May 3, 2022; after being postponed multiple times due to the COVID-19 pandemic.

 Plot

 The story of the film revolves around Shaan, who, after passing the Bangladesh Civil Service examinations, joins the police force to serve the nation.
 He is an honest and courageous police officer.